patrikx3/redis-ui/README.md

     * The app is certified to work for max 100k keys, although it works with over 900k keys
     * The below functions are happening if the key count is above 110k keys
       * Key sorting is disabled
-      * Searching only allows on server side searching
       * In the tree, no fancy information is showing - to reduce the stressing on the server
     * Although, this app works with 1 million keys and reduced functions.
 For such huge key count, it is recommended to use the pure `redis-cli`.